MicrosoftDocs/quantum-docs/articles/how-to-visualize-circuits.md

 In this article, you'll learn how to visually represent quantum algorithms with quantum circuit diagrams using Visual Studio Code, Python, and Jupyter Notebooks.

-For more information about quantum circuit diagram conventions, see [Quantum circuits](xref:microsoft.quantum.concepts.circuits).
+For more information about quantum circuit diagram conventions, see [Quantum circuits conventions](xref:microsoft.quantum.concepts.circuits).

 > [!NOTE]
 > If the target profile is `Unrestricted`, you can visualize quantum circuits for any Q# program as long as it isn’t comparing any `Result` values.
 If the target profile is `Base Profile`, there're no restrictions on the Q# program.